proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-ProPlot introduces the `~proplot.axes.Axes.format` method for changing arbitrary settings all at once.
+ProPlot introduces the `~proplot.axes.Axes.format` method to resolve this.
 Think of this as an expanded and thoroughly documented version of the `matplotlib.artist.Artist.update` method.

-It can also be used to update so-called :ref:`quick settings <why_quick>` and various :ref:`other rc settings <Changing rc settings>` for a particular subplot, and to concisely work with verbose classes using the :ref:`constructor functions <why_constructor>`.
-Further, the :ref:`subplots container class <why_container>` can be used to invoke `~proplot.axes.Axes.format` on several subplots at once.
+`~proplot.axes.Axes.format` can modify things like axis labels and titles and update existing axes with new :ref:`"rc" settings <why_rc>`.
+It also integrates with ProPlot's :ref:`constructor functions <why_constructor>` to help keep things succinct.
+Further, :ref:`subplot containers <why_container>` can be used to invoke `~proplot.axes.Axes.format` on several subplots at once.

 Together, these features significantly reduce the amount of code needed to create highly customized figures.
 As an example, it is trivial to see that

 .. code-block:: python